ngntrgduc/get-shit-done/README.md

 # Get shit done
 No more procrastination.

 ## Why?
 Because procrastinationnnnnnnnnnnnnnnnnnnnnnnnnn.

 ## Features
-- No more procrastination, time-saving.
+- No more procrastination, **time-saving**.
-- Easily toggle on/off (when you really need to procrastinate).
+- Easily toggle on/off (when you really need to procrastinate), auto reload page after toggle.
-- Can block sites forever (cannot toggle on/off).
+- Can block sites **forever** (cannot toggle on/off).
 - Currently support sites: Facebook (block forever because too many advertisements recently), Messenger, Instagram, Discord, TikTok.
 - Can manage specific sites to block.
+- Can block site in a specific time range (default: 11:00 PM - 6:00 AM).
 - Have multiple motivation quotes.

 ## How it works?